 Government agencies can only provide a certain level of safety from harmful toxins and dangerous work environments.
-It is everyone’s responsibility from the employer to the worker to maintain a safe workplace.
+It is everyone’s responsibility, from the employer to the worker, to maintain a safe workplace.
 Certain steps can be taken that include,

 Hazardous chemical manufacturing plants must label all dangerous products and provide safety data sheets for every worker exposed to the toxins while providing training on how to handle the chemical safely.

-- Employers shall maintain any safety data sheets that are received with incoming shipments of hazardous chemicals, and ensure that they are readily accessible during each work shift to laboratory employees when they are in their work areas;
+- Employers shall maintain any safety data sheets that are received with incoming shipments of hazardous chemicals and ensure that they are readily accessible during each work shift to laboratory employees when they are in their work areas;

 - Chemical manufacturers or importers to classify the hazards of chemicals which they produce or import, and all employers to provide information to their employees about the hazardous chemicals to which they are exposed, [using a] hazard communication program, labels and other forms of warning, safety data sheets, and information and training.
 Also, this section requires distributors to transmit the required information to employers.

 - Agricultural or vegetable seed treated with pesticides and labeled [by] the Federal Seed Act (7 U.S.C.
-1551 et seq.) and the labeling regulations issued under that Act by the Department of Agriculture.
+1551 et seq.), and the labeling regulations issued under that Act by the Department of Agriculture.

-- Skin protection including chemical resistant clothing (suits/aprons), boots and shoes.
+- Skin protection, including chemical-resistant clothing (suits/aprons), boots, and shoes.

 Every worker should have personal protective equipment and be provided proper instructions on the effective way to use their safety gear and how to maintain the equipment in good operating condition.
-This requires learning how to clean the devices and stored the equipment to prevent exposure or contamination.
+This requires learning how to clean the devices and store the equipment to prevent exposure or contamination.